ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 {: #android-watson-chatbot-setup}
 {: step}

-In this section, you will create the services required by the tutorial starting with {{site.data.keyword.conversationshort}} to build cognitive virtual assistants that help your customers.
+In this section, you will create the services required by the tutorial starting with {{site.data.keyword.conversationfull}} to build cognitive virtual assistants that help your customers.

+You will also provision {{site.data.keyword.speechtotextfull}} service that transcribes audio to text to enable speech transcription capabilities for your application and {{site.data.keyword.texttospeechfull}} service that converts written text to natural-sounding speech to provide speech-synthesis capabilities for your application.

+### Provision {{site.data.keyword.conversationshort}} service
+{: #android-watson-chatbot-services-wa}

 1. Go to the [**{{site.data.keyword.Bluemix_notm}} Catalog**](https://{DomainName}/catalog/) and select [{{site.data.keyword.conversationshort}}](https://{DomainName}/catalog/services/watson-assistant) service
    1. Select a region and **Lite** as your pricing plan